-Cystoisospora spp.
-(Isospora spp.) are apicomplexan protozoa transmitted directly by the faecal-oral route, especially in unhygienic, overcrowded environments.
-Species harbored by dogs are highly host-specific and a frequent cause of diarrhoea in puppies.
+Cystoisospora spp. (=Isospora spp.) are apicomplexan protozoa transmitted directly by the faecal-oral route, especially in unhygienic, overcrowded environments.
+Species harboured by dogs are highly host-specific and a frequent cause of diarrhoea in puppies.

 |Pre-patent period: 5-13 days|

-Treat affected animals with oral sulfadimethoxine at 50 mg/kg daily for 5–20 days or oral trimethoprim-sulfonamide at 15-30 mg/kg for animals less than 4 kg and 30-60 mg/kg for animals more than 4 kg, for a period of 6 days.
+Treat affected animals with oral sulfadimethoxine at 50 mg/kg daily for 5–20 days or oral trimethoprim-sulfonamide at 15-30 mg/kg for animals less than 4 kg and 30-60 mg/kg for animals more than 4 kg, for 6 days.
 Alternatively, a single dose of oral toltrazuril at 10 mg/kg or oral ponazuril at 50 mg/kg daily for 3 days can be used.
 If clinical signs persist, re-testing and re-treatment may be necessary.